RagashreeVijeykumar/first-project/README.md

 # My Coding Journey
 Hi!
-I'm a BTech CSE Student studying at Vel Tech university This repository will contain my programming practise and projects
+I'm a BTech CSE Student.
+This repository will contain my programming practise and projects